11 Things You Didn't Know You Could Ask For From A Hotel

 4. Laundry bags

-When a hotel offers laundry services on-site, you can often find laundry bags in the closet or somewhere in the room to place dirty clothes in.
-Oftentimes these bags are nice, sturdy linen bags that say "laundry" on them.
-In some cases, the hotels don't mind if you take them with you, though it's important to ask first.
-The UK Mirror notes that it's often, though not always, okay to take the laundry bag home with you, especially if you forgot one to separate your clean and dirty clothes in your luggage.
+In some cases, the hotels don't mind if you take these bags with you, though it's important to ask first.
+It's often, though not always, okay to take the laundry bag home with you, especially if you forgot one to separate your clean and dirty clothes in your luggage.

 5. Bicycles